sitewhere/sitewhere-documentation/src/site/sphinx/development/index.rst

 SiteWhere includes Gradle `Wrapper <https://docs.gradle.org/current/userguide/gradle_wrapper.html>`_ artifacts, so that there is no need to install Gradle independently.
-To build all of the core libraries, package the microservices into Docker images, then push them into your local repository, execute the following command.
+To build all of the core libraries, package the microservices into Docker images and push them into your local repository, execute the following command.

 .. literalinclude:: build-docker-images.txt
    :language: sh

-The first time the build executes will take longer since Gradle must download all of the dependencies and cache them for later use.
+The first time the build executes will take significantly longer since Gradle must download all of the dependencies and cache them for later use.
 When the build script completes, execute the following command to view the list of Docker images which should now include images for all of the SiteWhere microservices:

 .. image:: /_static/images/development/docker-image-list.png

 Next Steps
 ==========
-Now that Docker images have been generated for the microservices, follow the steps in the deployment guide to use SiteWhere recipes to assemble the microservices into a working instance.
+Now that Docker images have been generated for the microservices, follow the steps in the deployment guide to use SiteWhere recipes that assemble the microservices into a working instance.